Mutual Transport Layer Security

 Important:

-When using TLS without mutual authentication (using a self-signed certificate), no key store is required and only the trust store configuration properties must be set.
-If no trust store is configured, the connection is established using a certificate signed by a recognized Certification Authority, such as Verisign or Thawte.
+To ensure TLS is used without mutual authentication (using a self-signed certificate), no keystore is required and only the truststore configuration properties must be set.
+If no truststore is configured, the connection is established using a certificate signed by a recognized Certification Authority, such as Verisign or Thawte.

 As an example, the following properties would work together to provide options for selection in the Configuration tab of an OIEP with REST Direct delivery or a GIEP with REST:

-In this image, below the 'MTLS Authentication' heading, the 'Certificate Key Store' parameter is empty since a default key store has been configured.
+In this image below, the 'MTLS Authentication' heading and the 'Certificate Key Store' parameter are empty since a default keystore has been configured.

 To learn more about the GIEP REST plugin, refer to the Configuring a Gateway Integration Endpoint - REST topic in the 'Gateway Integration Endpoint' section of the Data Exchange documentation.